Benson Hill Inc (BHIL) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price predicted by analysts for BHIL is $0.30, which is $0.09 above the current price.
-The public float for BHIL is 116.66M and currently, short sellers hold a 5.46% ratio of that float.
-The average trading volume of BHIL on November 24, 2023 was 1.48M shares.
+The average price suggested by analysts for BHIL is $0.30, which is $0.1 above the current market price.
+The public float for BHIL is 116.66M, and currently, shorts hold a 5.46% of that float.
+The average trading volume for BHIL on November 28, 2023 was 1.49M shares.

 BHIL’s Market Performance